This time, I would like to share a list of books I read in October and November 2018.

 The Explosive Child: A New Approach for Understanding and Parenting Easily Frustrated, Chronically Inflexible Children by Dr. Ross W. Green, Ph.D.
 (Audible version)

 I was looking for some new ideas for solving kids’ behavior challenges and accidentally found this book.
 Even if the title sounds a bit aggressive and it seems like I am not in such trouble with my kids, the approach presented is the one I would like to follow with my family.
 This was something, an eye-opener.
 It is a quick book as it is only two and a half hours of listening, but it was enough to convince me.
 What I like the most is the real-life situational conversations between a child and a parent that you can try to apply in your daily life situations.
-I find this very helpful.
+Certainly, I find this very helpful.

 Raising Human Beings: Creating a Collaborative Partnership with your Child by Ross W. Green (Audible version)

 After listening to The Explosive Child, I decided to dive a bit deeper into the collaborative approach that Dr. Ross W. Green explained in that book and found another book written by him, which follows the same central idea and explains cultivating better parent-child relationships in more detail.
 Again, the text is full of conversational examples and detailed explanations.
 I am so happy I found those books.
-Lots of things have changed in our house after reading them.
+After that, lots of things have changed in our house after reading them.